The marketing strategy you use determines how well you can convert sales. Now, what is scarcity marketing?

 You will find that some customers will simply refuse to go through with the purchase the first time.
 In this situation, you need to use remarketing tactics in order to get the conversion.
 The key is to get them back on your site with some incentive or the other.

-Scarcity marketing also includes offering them just a discount will not be enough.
+Scarcity marketing also includes offering them just a discount that will not be enough.
 Implement a deadline on the offer so that people feel compelled to visit your site at that very moment.
 It is okay to not retarget all visitors, and instead focus on the most engaged visitors because they are more likely to succumb.

 2. Put expiring deals on landing pages: